josehu07/josehu07.github.io/assets/dev-env/claude-code/commands/catchup.md

-Read and digest all the changed files and unstaged files in the current git branch
+Read the full git diff, and digest all the changed files and unstaged files into the current session.